Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

-Like many popular mixed breeds, the temperament of the Mini Goldendoodle can vary.
+Like many popular mixed breeds, the temperament of the mini golden doodle can vary.

 A good breeder will know which dogs in their breeding stock will produce puppies with loving and calm personalities.

 They are very people-oriented and will want to be by your side for most of the day.
-They are very good at picking up social cues and will readily relax and snuggle whenever their owners are doing the same.
+These mixes are also very good at picking up social cues and will readily relax and snuggle whenever their owners are doing the same.

 This quality makes them great companions.
-However, it also makes them less than ideal guard dogs.
+However, it also makes mini golden doodles less than ideal guard dogs.
 Strangers and intruders are more likely to be greeted with love than a bark.

-Are Mini Goldendoodles Good for Families?
+Are They Good for Families?

 They are extremely loving and affectionate and will be happy to receive all the attention you can give them.
-These qualities make them exceptional family dogs, even for families with very young children.
+These qualities make the Goldendoodle mini exceptional family dogs, even for families with very young children.